xray-forge/xray-16-types/src/plugins/luabind/README.md

     super("child");
   }
 }

-// "reference": Child.__init calls Base.__init(self, "child")
-// "luabind":   Child.__init calls super("child")
 ```

+With `"reference"`, `Child.__init` calls `Base.__init(self, "child")`.
+With `"luabind"`, it calls `super("child")`.

-The setting applies to the constructor call only. `super.method()` always resolves to a direct base class reference
-(`Base.method(self)`), because luabind has no global for arbitrary parent methods.
+The setting only affects constructor calls. `super.method()` always emits a direct base class reference, such as `Base.method(self)`, because luabind has no global for arbitrary parent methods.

-## What it handles
+## What It Handles

-- Class setup as `class("Name")` and `class("Name")(Base)` for inheritance.
+- Class setup through `class("Name")` and `class("Name")(Base)`.
-- Constructor bodies, instance field initialization, and generated constructors for classes that omit one.
+- Constructor bodies, instance field initialization, and generated constructors.
 - Get/set accessors via `ObjectDefineProperty`.
-- Default exports, assigned to `exports.default`.
+- Default exports assigned to `exports.default`.
-- `new Expr(...)` on luabind classes.
+- `new Expr(...)` calls for luabind classes.

-## Unsupported constructs
+## Unsupported Constructs

 These produce build errors instead of silent miscompiles:

+- Static properties.
-- Static properties: `Unable transform static properties for luabind classes`.
+- Static accessors.
-- Method, property, parameter, and class decorators other than `@LuabindClass()`: `Unable transform method decorator
+- Method, property, parameter, and class decorators other than `@LuabindClass()`.
-  for luabind classes` (and the property / parameter / class variants).
-- Static accessors: `Unable transform static accessors for luabind classes`.

 ## Limitations

 - Inheritance and `super` require the base class to be a non-exported local identifier in the same module.
-An
-  exported base fails with `Super without identifier - not supported with luabind`.
+An exported base fails with `Super without identifier - not supported with luabind`.
-- The decorator is matched by name (`@LuabindClass()`); renaming or aliasing the decorator is not detected.
+- The decorator is matched by name.
+Renaming or aliasing `@LuabindClass()` is not detected.